Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

-In general, \eqref{eq-null} can be seen as a system of linear equations with $K(K-1)$ complex equations and $N^2$ complex variables.
-Nonetheless, the number of effective variables is less due to the symmetry and unitary conditions on $\boldsymbol{\Theta}$, which has effectively the diagonal elements and upper/lower triangle, that is, the number of effective variables is $\frac{N}{2}(1+N)$ real variable.
-Therefore, \eqref{eq-null} can be achieved if the number of real variables is greater or equal the number of real equations, i.e., $\frac{N}{2}(1+N)\geq 2K(K-1)$.
-Therefore, by solving the quadratic inequality and noting that $K$ and $N$ are integers, we can write $N\geq\left\lceil\frac{-1+\sqrt{16K^2-16K+1}}{2}\right\rceil$ which is equivalent to $N\geq 2K-1$ for $K>1$.
-This can be proved by showing that $\frac{-1+\sqrt{16K^2-16K+1}}{2}$ lies strictly between $2K-2$ and $2K-1$ for $K>1$.
+In general, \eqref{eq-null} can be seen as a system of linear equations with $K(K-1)$ complex equations and $GN_g^2$ complex variables.
+Nonetheless, the number of effective variables is less due to the constraints on $\boldsymbol{\Theta}$, i.e., \eqref{eq-recip-const}--\eqref{eq-loss-const}, which is $\frac{N(1+N_g)}{2}$ real variables.
+Therefore, given that the channel realizations are random, \eqref{eq-null} can be achieved with high probability if the number of real variables is greater or equal the number of real equations, i.e.,